samyarmodabber/lecturenotes-deeprl/deeprl/_build/html/_sources/5-exercises/ex12-DQN.md

 # DQN

-The goal of this exercise is toimplement DQN on the Cartpole balancing problem.
+The goal of this exercise is to implement DQN on the Cartpole balancing problem.

 **Presentation**